OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 **Edit the repositorymanager values.yaml and docker registry credentials**

+This helm chart is only required for an SAP integration.
 The repositorymanager is connector that provides solution for **ArchiveLink** and **ILM** protocols of SAP.

 _It is possible to have **more than one instance** of repositorymanager.